 - thousands of people forcibly sent abroad as children, many of whom were abused in institutions, should receive compensation.
 The government has subsequently opened a compensation scheme to pay £20,000 each to about 2,000 eligible survivors

 - the former council leader in Rochdale, Richard Farnell, "lied" in evidence to the inquiry and his claim that he was unaware of abuse in a hostel, school and other places in the town over 20 years "defies belief".
 He rejected those conclusions

 - children in custody in England and Wales are still at risk of physical and sexual abuse, with more than a thousand reported incidents between 2009 and 2017

 - the Catholic schools "prioritised monks and their own reputations over the protection of children", meaning pupils suffered "appalling" abuse over a 40-year period

-An interim report has also been published, which concluded that common responses to child abuse "deflected responsibility away from perpetrators and institutions".
+An interim report concluded that common responses to child abuse "deflected responsibility away from perpetrators and institutions".

 Why has the inquiry been controversial?

-The main bone of contention has been the turbulent history in the inquiry's first years surrounding who is in charge.
+The main bone of contention in the inquiry's early years was who is in charge.

-The first chairwoman of the inquiry appointed in July 2014 was Baroness Butler-Sloss.
+The first chairwoman, appointed in July 2014, was Baroness Butler-Sloss.
 However, she resigned just one week later after concerns arose around her links to the establishment - namely her late brother, Sir Michael Havers, who was attorney general in the 1980s.

 In September 2014, Lord Mayor of London Fiona Woolf was named the new head, but after disclosing she had been to five dinners with the late Lord Brittan - one of the people facing accusations at the time, which have since been dropped - she quit by the end of October.